 See emergency loans if you get into difficulties.

 Bring a basic set of stationery including pens, pencils and writing pads.

 If your department has a Preparing to study site, check to see if you need any specific academic equipment or books.

 - Kitchenware - see above for appliances supplied in campus accommodation or, if you're living off-campus, check what your landlord provides.
 You'll probably be able to share some items with your housemates but you'll need the basics like your own pan, knife, fork and spoon, bowl, plate and mug.

 - Bedding - quilt, sheet, pillow, bed covers.
-Beds in Constantine College and Langwith College are 3/4 size, all other colleges have standard single beds.
+Beds in Constantine College and Langwith College are 3/4 size, Band 2-3 rooms in David Kato and Anne Lister College are 3/4 size, and Band 4 rooms in David Kato and Anne Lister College are double size, all other colleges have standard single beds.

 - Extension leads - your room may not have many electrical sockets so bring a multi-socket extension lead - it should be a UK bar adaptor with a fuse.
 Make sure you take this to your college's Portable Appliance Testing (PAT) session at the start of the academic year.

 - Adapters - if you’re an international student, remember to bring UK electric plug adapters.

 - An iron - our colleges provide ironing boards in the kitchens or at reception, but no irons.